Sunny Day Real Estate: Reformation, How It Feels to Be Something On, The Rising Tide and second break-up

-Post-second split activity, second and third reunions
+Post-second split activity, second reunion, aborted fifth album, third reunion

 After their second disbanding, Hoerner again retreated to his farm in Washington, eventually working with Chris Carrabba on tracks for Dashboard Confessional.

 In 2001, Enigk and Goldsmith reunited with Mendel to form a new band, called The Fire Theft, releasing their first self-titled album in 2003.
 While they had the option of retaining the Sunny Day Real Estate name, the trio decided that it was time to leave the past behind them and start fresh.
 Mendel remained with the Foo Fighters, joining the Fire Theft when his schedule allowed it.

 In 2006, Enigk reignited his solo career by recording and releasing the LP World Waits on his own label, Lewis Hollow Records.
 Following the October 17 release, Enigk embarked upon a supporting solo tour of the U.S. using material from his 2006 release, as well as his decade-prior solo album, Return of the Frog Queen.

 After some speculation in 2006 and 2008, in April 2009, several web sites reported that the band had reunited with all original members.
 The reunion was confirmed in June 2009, by Seattle radio DJ Andrew Harms from 107.7 The End.
 The band toured the United States and Canada in September and October 2009, and Australia in February 2010 as part of the Soundwave Festival.
 The band's first show was a surprise secret show on September 16, 2009, at Hell's Kitchen in Tacoma, Washington.
 To coincide with the new tour, the band's first two albums were remastered and reissued with bonus tracks and newly written liner notes.

 For their 2009 reunion tour, the band frequently played a newly written song called "10".

 On September 29, 2009, the band performed the song "Seven" on Late Night with Jimmy Fallon.
 The band also performed at the 2010 Coachella Valley Music and Arts Festival, and went on to play their first ever European gig on May 29 at Barcelona's Primavera Sound.
 After that, they played at the HMV Forum in London for their debut UK gig on May 31.
 They were also scheduled to play at the punk festival Groezrock in Belgium as part of a European tour, but had to cancel their date due to the volcanic ash situation.

 In 2009, the band had been making statements from the stage implying that new recorded material was on the way.
 In early 2010, Dan Hoerner confirmed in an interview with Australian music website FasterLouder that the band were writing a new album, and were expecting to start recording in May 2010.
 Mendel ultimately returned to recording and touring with Foo Fighters.